sage-code/maj/README.md

 from:[eupedia](https://www.eupedia.com/linguistics/number_of_phonemes_in_european_languages.shtml)

+Since Maj has more phonemes than other languages it can create shorter more interesting words.

 Details: [Maj alphabet](alphabet.md)

 **Script:**

-Maj has an alternative heand writing alphabet optimized for stylus.
+Maj has an alternative hand writing alphabet optimized for stylus.

 * ƍ⍺ʋ.შʋნ⍺;   = qau muna;
 * ɚთ⍺.ɚσ.შ⍺უ! = eta es maj!